kaushik88/weakLearner/_posts/2016-09-13-case-class.md

 thumbnail_path: blog/personal/scala-logo.png
 ---

+In this blog post, you'll learn about -

+1. What benefits do case classes provide and when you should use them.

 Case classes can be seen as plain and immutable data-holding objects that should exclusively depend on their constructor arguments.

 {% gist kaushik88/3db738c1b63583a999bf6bad02538cde case-class.scala %}